Anti-collision light

-Anti-collision lights, also known as Beacon lights or Strobe lights are a set of lights required on every aircraft to improve visibility to others, as well as collision avoidance measures by warning other pilots.
-Historically they have used incandescent bulbs, but recently Light-emitting diodes have been used.
+Anti-collision lights, also called beacon lights or strobe lights, are a set of lights required on every aircraft to improve visibility to others, as well as collision avoidance measures by warning other pilots.
+Historically they have used incandescent light bulbs, but later used xenon flash lamps and more recently LED lamps.

 Types of anti-collision light

 Beacon

 Beacon lights are flashing red lights fitted on the top and bottom fuselage of an aircraft usually on larger passenger aircraft.
 Their purpose is to alert ground crew and other aircraft that an engine is starting up, running or shutting down, or that the aircraft is about to start moving.
 Some spin to produce the flashing effect, increasing the chance they will be noticed.
-Beacon lights are bright enough to be seen from the ground, and can be used to identify aircraft from the ground in dark or overcast conditions where the plane itself isn't completely visible.
+Beacon lights are bright enough to be seen from the ground, and can be used to identify aircraft from the ground in dark or overcast conditions where the plane itself is not completely visible.